devtron-labs/devtron/docs/user-guide/creating-application/config-maps.md

 ## Update ConfigMap

-You can update your configmap anytime later but you cannot change the name of your configmap.
+You can update your configmap anytime later, but you cannot change the name of your configmap.
 If you want to change the name of the configmap then you have to create a new configmap.
 To update configmap, click on the configmap you have created make changes as required.

 ![](../../.gitbook/assets/update_configmap%20%281%29.png)